I chant not of the past only but the future,

 While many were supposing things established and completed, really the grandest things always remain—

-What, even of the best and most successful, would be justified by itself alone? by the present, or the material ostent alone?
+What, even of the best and most successful, would be justified by itself alone?

-When all the future, the unknown, is waiting for you;
+When all the future, the unknown, is waiting for you.

 That, rising like pinnacles, gives its main significance to all you and I are doing today,